circleci/circleci-docs/jekyll/_cci2/notifications.md

 ![]({{ site.baseurl }}/assets/img/docs/notifications-enable-web.png)

-If you've previously denied CircleCI permission to send you web notifications you will need to manually turn those permissions on in your browser, as CircleCI can't request permission in this case.
+If you've previously denied CircleCI permission to send you web notifications you will need to manually turn those permissions on in your browser, as CircleCI cannot request permission in this case.
 Use your browser settings to control notifications.
 In Google Chrome you can do this by clicking the lock icon in the URL bar and re-enabling notifications from the Permissions Settings.

 While the process is similar for other browsers, please refer to their individual